 The median home price in South Dakota is $306,633.
 So, the closing costs for seller in South Dakota typically range from $24,500 to $31,000.
 And, closing costs for buyer in South Dakota can amount to $6,000-$15,500.

-» How Much are Closing Costs in South Dakota: Here’s everything you need to know about the closing costs in South Dakota for buyers and sellers.
+» How Much Are Closing Cost in South Dakota: Here’s everything you need to know about the closing costs in South Dakota for buyers and sellers.

 How to Lower Closing Costs for Seller in South Dakota?

-If you are putting your house on the market, here are some ways you can reduce the cost of selling a house in South Dakota.
+If you are putting your house on the market, here are some ways you can reduce the cost of selling property, South Dakota.

 1. Opt for a discount broker or a flat fee realtor

-Compared to traditional brokers who charge 6% of the sales price as commission, discount real estate brokers in South Dakota only charge 3%-4% of the sales price for their services.
+Traditional brokers charge 6% of the sales price as commission.
+In comparison, discount real estate brokers in South Dakota only charge 3%-4% of the sales price for their services.
 In fact, some low commission realtors offer higher concessions if sellers choose them as their buyer’s agents for their next real estate purchase.

 2. Choose “For Sale By Owner” (FSBO)